 The MBA Program provides students with a broad knowledge base in the area of business and management which will prepare them for mid- and upper-level positions in both the private and public sectors, including the manufacturing, service, financial, institutional, and government fields.
-The MBA Program offers a challenging and practical orientation to the complexities of modern business management and to the tools necessary for business decision-making.
+The MBA Program offers a challenging and practical orientation to the complexities of modern business management and exposure to the tools necessary for business decision-making.
 It consists of curricular studies of 33 credit hours in the Business Core and Elective Curriculum.
-In addition to the general MBA, students can choose to concentrate in six different areas: Finance, Marketing, Entrepreneurship, Global/International, Human Resource Management, Information Technology, Public Health, and Sports Management/Exercise Science.
+In addition to the general MBA, students can choose to concentrate in several different areas: Finance, Marketing, Entrepreneurship, Global/International, Human Resource Management, Information Technology, Public Health, and Sports Management/Exercise Science.
 The program is designed for the working individual; many of the courses are offered online.
-Most other courses are offered Face-to-Face or Hybrid (both online and Face-to-Face)/webcast (Face-to-Face and video broadcast).
+Most other courses are offered Face-to-Face or Hybrid (both online and Face-to-Face)/webcast (Face-to-Face and video broadcast, i.e., Distance Learning).
 These courses are offered in the evening or on Saturday.

 Admission to the MBA Program

 The MBA Program is open to applicants who hold a bachelor’s degree from a regionally-accredited college/university or recognized international institution.
 Each application is evaluated on the basis of: (1) transcripts of all prior undergraduate and graduate coursework; (2) performance on the Graduate Management Admissions Test (GMAT) or Graduate Records Exam (GRE); (3) a statement of career goals and objectives; (4) two letters of recommendation; and (5) curriculum vitae (C.V.) or resume and any other evidence that can help the committee assess the applicant’s qualifications.
-International applicants are required to submit a minimum Test of English as a Foreign Language (TOEFL) score of 550 on the paper-based test (or, equivalently, 213 on the computer-based test, or 79 on the internet-based test).
+International applicants are required to submit proof of English proficiency.
+Test of English as a Foreign Language (TOEFL) score of 550 on the paper-based test (or, equivalently, 213 on the computer-based test, or 79 on the internet-based test).
 A minimum score of 6.5 on the International English Language Testing System (IELTS), a minimum score of 100 on the Duolingo or a minimum score of 53 on the Pearson English Language Test.
 All transcripts from foreign countries must be professionally evaluated on a course-by-course basis by an evaluation service that is a member of NACES (https://www.naces.org/members) for equivalence to our degrees.